Tyson Foods: Workers' rights

-According to Celeste Monforton, professor of occupational health at George Washington University, 34 employees were injured at 10 Tyson meatpacking plants during January–September 2015, resulting in one amputation per month on average.
+According to Celeste Monforton, professor of occupational health at George Washington University, 34 employees were injured at 10 Tyson meatpacking plants from January to September 2015, resulting in one amputation per month on average.
 Reporting on Monforton's findings in 2016, BuzzFeed News said Tyson Foods "recently launched new programs to improve workplace safety communication, awareness and education."

-An Oxfam report issued in 2016 cited anonymous employees who stated they were routinely denied bathroom breaks; they wore adult diapers to work in order to get through the day.
-In 2017, Tyson Foods announced plans to provide regularly scheduled bathroom breaks and training on workers' rights for employees, "give more attention to line speeds at plants", and establish safety councils that involved workers.
-Additionally, the company announced plans for "hiking wages, publicly sharing results of a third-party audit on worker conditions, increasing benefits to include more vacation and holidays, and expanding existing safety programs".
+An Oxfam report issued in 2016 cited anonymous employees who stated they were routinely denied bathroom breaks; they wore adult diapers to work to get through the day.
+In 2017, Tyson Foods announced plans to provide regularly scheduled bathroom breaks.

 The plans stem from compliance audits started in 2012 and an occupational safety and health pilot program established in 2015.
 The announcement was made in conjunction with Oxfam America and United Food and Commercial Workers.
 By May 2018, hundreds of Tyson Foods workers at 27 plants had participated in the company's Upward Academy education program.

-In December 2024, Tyson and its subsidiary Keystone agreed to pay $115.5 million to settle an antitrust lawsuit, which alleged that the company had illegally conspired with other poultry processors to suppress workers' wages.
+In December 2024, Tyson and its subsidiary Keystone paid $180 million to settle an antitrust lawsuit, which alleged the company had illegally conspired with other poultry processors to suppress workers' wages.

 Employment of illegal immigrants

-Tyson Foods was indicted on December 9, 2001, along with six employees, on charges that it conspired to smuggle illegal immigrants across the Mexican border to work in its processing plants.
-The 36-count indictment, which was unsealed at Federal District Court in Chattanooga, Tennessee, accused Tyson of arranging to transport illegal immigrant workers across the border and helping them to get counterfeit work papers for jobs at 15 Tyson plants.
-Prosecutors alleged that the conspiracy to import workers dated back to 1994.
-Of the six managers who were indicted, two accepted plea bargain deals, and one committed suicide a few months after being charged.
-In March 2003, a federal jury acquitted Tyson and its managers of having hired illegal immigrants as part of a conspiracy.
+Tyson Foods was indicted in December 2001, along with six employees, on charges that it conspired to smuggle illegal immigrants across the Mexican border to work in its processing plants.
+The 36-count indictment accused Tyson of arranging to transport illegal immigrant workers across the border and helping them get counterfeit work papers for jobs at 15 Tyson plants.
+In March 2003, a federal jury acquitted Tyson and its managers.

-In October 2006, a federal judge granted class-action status to a lawsuit brought by Tyson employees who allege that Tyson's practice of hiring illegal immigrants depresses wages 10–30%.
-The suit further contends that the company violated federal racketeering laws by conspiring with National Council of La Raza and League of United Latin American Countries not to question the employment applications of anyone with a Hispanic surname.
+In October 2006, a federal judge granted class-action status to a lawsuit brought by Tyson employees who alleged that Tyson's practice of hiring illegal immigrants depresses wages.